LightningCreations/lclib/doc/Vector.md

 (3),(6),(9),(10): Scales the x and y components of the vector by a factor of t.
 The result type is `Vec2<decltype(x*t)>`.
 This method only participates in overload resolution if the expression `x*t` is well formed in an unevaluated context. `t*x` must be an equalivalent to `x*t` otherwise the behavior is undefined.

+(9) and (10) Additionally do not participate in overload resolution if `U` is a specialization of `Vec2`.

 (4),(11): Scales the x and y components of the vector, reducing them by a factor of t.
 The result type is `Vec2<decltype(x/t)>`.
 This method only participates in overload resolution if the expression`x/t` is well formed in an unevaluated context.

+(11) additionally does not participate in overload resolution if `U` is a specialization of `Vec2`.

 (5),(12): Computes the dot product of 2 vectors, reducing them to a scalar quantity.
-This method only participates in overload resolution if the expression `x*t` is well formed in an unevaulated context, the result being q, and `q+q'` is also well formed in an unevaluated context, where q' is annother value of the same type as q.
-The result type is the type of `q+q'`. `q+q'` must be an equivalent operation to `q'+q` as with `x*t` and `t*x` or the behavior is undefined.  >
+This method only participates in overload resolution if the expression `x*t` is well formed in an unevaulated context, the result being q, and `q+q'` is also well formed in an unevaluated context, where q' is another value of the same type as q.
+The result type is the type of `q+q'`. `q+q'` must be an equivalent operation to `q'+q` as with `x*t` and `t*x` or the behavior is undefined.

 (7): Adds the components of v1 and v2 together.
 The result type is `Vec2<decltype(v1.x+v2.x)>`.
 This method only participates in overload resolution if `v1.x+v2.x` is well formed in an unevaluated context. `v1.x+v2.x` shall be an equivalent expression to `v2.x+v1.x` or the behavior is undefined.